Grendahl/t-rex-faq/README.md

 The next thing you will need is a pool.
 There are several example .bat files in your T-Rex folder that connect to reputable mining pools.

-The simplest way to get started is to edit one of the ethereum .bat files in the T-Rex folder and replace the address in there with the receive address from your wallet.
+The simplest way to get started is to edit one of the ethereum .bat files in the T-Rex folder and replace the address in there with the receive address from your wallet for the currency you are mining.
 Then, save and run the .bat file to start T-Rex.

 ## What should I mine?
 Generally speaking, you should mind the most profitable coin(s) available to you at the time.
 Visit [WhatToMine](https://www.whattomine.com/) and plug in your numbers to see what makes sense for you.